datacharmer/dbdeployer/README.md

     Flags:
       -h, --help               help for replication
-      -n, --nodes int         How many nodes will be installed (default 3) --single-primary    Using single primary for group replication -t, --topology string   Which topology will be installed (default "master-slave")
+          --master-ip string   Which IP the slaves will connect to (default "127.0.0.1") -n, --nodes int          How many nodes will be installed (default 3) --single-primary     Using single primary for group replication -t, --topology string    Which topology will be installed (default "master-slave")